0xPARC/0xparc-intro-book/easy/src/fhe2.typ

 When we do FHE, we’re going to apply many operations to a cyphertext, and each is going to cause the error to grow.
-We’re going to have to put some effort into keeping the error under control – and then, when the error inevitably grows beyond the permissible bound, we’ll need a special technique ("bootstrapping") to refresh the cyphertext and start anew.
+We’re going to have to put some effort into keeping the error under control – and the size of $q\/ r$ will determine how many operations we can do before the error grows too big.